 Automatic driving, manual driving?

-In Europe, most of the cars are manual cars.
-In America , Canada , Japan and Australia, this is exactly the opposite.
-There they mostly drive automatics.
+In Europe, are most of the cars manual shift cars.
+In America , Canada , Japan and Australia, is this exactly the opposite.
+They mostly drive there in automatics.
 The automatic transmission car has improved lately with the advent of hybrid and electric cars.
-They beat a grand slam in the Netherlands, because there are generally no switches made.
+They beat a grand slam in the Netherlands, because there are generally no shift gear made.

 Candidates should ask themselves the following question.
 Is it important for me to drive safely from A to B or is it necessary with a manual car for any price?
-It is known that some candidates do the exam several times, or even stop their driver training since they take control of the car and joining the traffic can not combine.
-The big advantage of automatic driving is that you can pay more attention to the traffic than that you're constantly busy with the vehicle control.
+It is known that some candidates do the exam several times, or even stop their training since they cannot combine a manual car with joining the traffic.
+The big advantage of automatic car is that you can pay more attention to the traffic than that you're constantly busy with the vehicle control.

-The only downside is that you are only allowed to drive cars with automatic transmission driving in a switch because you get an encoding on the back of your license that it's an automatic driver license.
-If you decide to drive in a manual car afterwards, you only need to take a practical test, not a theory test.
+The only downside is that you are only allowed to drive in automatic transmission car, because you'll get an encoding on the backside of your drivers license that it's an automatic driver's license.
+If you decide to drive in a manual car afterwards, you will only need to take a practical test, not a theory test.